zackees/aicode/README.md

 # Releases

+  * 1.2.10 - Adds missing `setuptools` dependency that was causing a non fatal error.
   * 1.2.9 - Now uses trampoline to re-root the cwd when calling the program.
 Fixes Linux/MacOS.
   * 1.2.8 - `aicode --upgrade` now more robust.
 Also fixed a path issue on windows.
   * 1.2.7 - `aicode --upgrade` has been fixed to work with `uv` package upgrades.